V-Sekai/manuals/72 Changelog/01 2021/20210501-changelog.md

   1. Radical change to glTF parser to treat all subtree nodes as part of a single skeleton recursively.
 (What we were just testing) I believe this would be unacceptable in 3.x because it is almost guaranteed to break compatibility with all content, but it may be desirable in 4.x.
   2. Add BoneAttachments to skeletons directly parented to skeletons.
 (We tried this).
 This may be required in 3.x.
   3. While in `_determine_skeletons`, detect the specific case in which two skeletons would be directly parented and add them to the disjoint set in this case (look at the parent objects at the end).
-Do not actully add the parent bone to the disjoint set: only do it if this would hit the problem case.
+Do not actually add the parent bone to the disjoint set: only do it if this would hit the problem case.
 Issue: this may require doing another iteration of the `_determine_skeletons` code?
 Is this possible without causing more bugs?
 This could be a compromise if it is possible.

   Bugs: